-Oh yeah, the reason for this endeavor is not fame or fortune or reposting or any of that.
+Oh yeah, the reason for this endeavor is not fame nor fortune nor reposting nor any of that.
 I just really wanted to get in the habit of writing frequently as I needed to get a book I’d been working on finished.
 And when I get grumpy, I get distracted from what I should be doing, so this is a good outlet.
 This is why the outrage to science ratio is depressingly high.
 If, somehow, something useful to you emerged, that is a great bonus.

-The good news is that the book, The Mountains That Remade America, is in production for a September, 2017 release with the University of California Press.
+The good news is that the book, The Mountains That Remade America, was released in September, 2017 with the University of California Press.
 Although this means I should now give up blogging (book is done!), it is a nice outlet for frustration and a place to play with ideas I can’t fully pursue at the moment.